GonzoDMX/Self-Organizing-Map/README.md

 ```

 ### Note:
-Feature maps are simply a distribution of Best Match Units.
-The node of the Best Match Unit is incremented for each Dataset vector that matches with it.
+The feature maps created by this program are simply a distribution of Best Match Units displayed in a table.
+The node of the Best Match Unit is incremented for each vector in the Dataset that matches with it.